awslabs/aws-glue-blueprint-libs/samples/standard_table_to_governed/README.md

 8. Select your `standard_table_to_governed-tutorial` blueprint, and choose **Create workflow** from the **Actions** menu.
 9. Specify parameters and choose **Submit**.
     1. WorkflowName: `standard_table_to_governed`
-    2. GlueExecutionRole: `GlueServiceRole`
+    2. GlueExecutionRole: `AWSGlueServiceRole`
     3. SourceDatabaseName: `blueprint_tutorial`
     4. SourceTableName: `conversion` (In this tutorial, the `conversion` table is used as a sample data.
 This table can be created by the tutorial written in the conversion blueprint.)
     5. DestinationDatabaseName: `blueprint_tutorial`
     6. DestinationTableName: `governed`
     7. OutputDataLocation: `s3://path/to/output/data/location/`
     8. NumberOfWorkers: `5` (Use default value)
-    9. IAM role: `GlueServiceRole`
+    9. IAM role: `AWSGlueServiceRole`

         Note: This role is used to create the entities in workflow.
 10. Wait for the blueprint run to be **SUCCEEDED**.